stefwalter/cockpit/doc/protocol.md

  * "host": The destination host for the channel, defaults to "localhost"
  * "user": Optional alternate user for authenticating with host
  * "superuser": When true, try to run this channel as root.

 If "binary" is set then this channel transfers binary messages.
+If "binary" is set to "base64" then messages in the channel are encoded using "base64", otherwise if it's set to "raw" they are transferred directly.

+If "binary" is set then this channel transfers binary messages.
 If "binary" is set to "base64" then messages in the channel are encoded using "base64",